Phillips Library Banner

 • Discuss possible research topics with friends and classmates.

-If you're having trouble creating a list of topics use a database like Issues and Controversies, which provides background information on many topics.
+If you're having trouble creating a list of topics use a current events database which provides background information on many topics.

 Try It!